 Paul, an apostle of Jesus Christ by the will of God, according to the promise of life which is in Christ Jesus.

 a.
-Paul, an apostle of Jesus Christ by the will of God: Paul’s introduction here is like his other letters, with an immediate recognition that he is an apostle according to the will of God, not according to the ambition or whim of man.
+Paul, an apostle of Jesus Christ by the will of God: Paul’s introduction here is like his other letters, with an immediate declaration that he is an apostle according to the will of God, not according to his own ambition or man’s choice.

 i.
-Paul had a role to play in God’s plan for reaching the world for Jesus Christ, and his role was apostle – a unique ambassador from God to the world.
-Everyone has their own role to play, and to fulfill it by the will of God.
+Paul had a role to play in God’s plan for reaching the world for Jesus Christ, and his role was apostle – being a unique ambassador from God to the world.
+Everyone has their own role to play, and we much each fulfill it by the will of God.

 b.
 According to the promise of life: This statement is unique compared to greetings in Paul’s other letters.
-It was appropriate here because Paul was imprisoned again in Rome, facing execution (2 Timothy 4:6).
-Therefore, this promise was even more precious.
+It was appropriate here because Paul was imprisoned again in Rome and he expected to be executed (2 Timothy 4:6).
+Therefore, this promise of life was especially precious to him.

 ii.
 One can go to Rome today and see the place where they say Paul was imprisoned.
 It is really just a cold dungeon, a cave in the ground, with bare walls and a little hole in the ceiling where food was dropped down.
-No windows, just a cold, little cell that would have been especially uncomfortable in winter.
+There were no windows; it was just a cold, little cell that would have been especially uncomfortable in winter.

 iii.
-Paul wrote this letter from his second Roman imprisonment, and he would be soon after the writing be condemned and executed in Rome at the command of Nero.
-Paul sensed this; therefore 2 Timothy is not only the last letter we have from Paul, there is a note of urgency and passion we might expect from a man who knew he would soon be executed.
+Paul wrote this letter from his second Roman imprisonment, and soon after he wrote this letter he was condemned and executed in Rome at the command of Nero.
+Paul sensed this; therefore 2 Timothy is not only the last letter we have from Paul, there is also a note of urgency and passion we might expect from a man who knew he would soon be executed.

 2. (2-5) A greeting and a happy remembrance.